Travel

 A – Reimbursement requests must be submitted in Concur

-1 – Travelers must record their travel expenses in a reimbursement request in Concur.
+1 – Travelers must record their travel expenses in a reimbursement request in Concur, including expenses paid for with their own p-card.

-2 – Travelers must submit reimbursement requests in Concur within 60 days of the date they paid for travel expenses.
+2 – Travelers must submit reimbursement requests in Concur within 60 days of the trip end date.

 B – Necessary documentation must be attached to reimbursement requests